 The manner you plan to use your yurt will play a primary role in what size you choose and your heating and cooling considerations.
 Will your yurt be a primary residence, a vacation retreat, an office?
 Will you have just a few people there at a time or the whole gang?
 Will you use your yurt mostly in the winter as a cross country ski hut or perhaps in the summer by the lake?
 Or year `round?

 Do you (or your friends) have some basic carpentry skills/tools and an adventurous spirit?
 Would physical limitations or a busy schedule make it difficult to build your platform and set up your yurt?
 How simple or elaborate do you want to get with your platform?
 These are all things to consider when deciding whether to do-it-yourself or hire a contractor.
-Many of our customers decide to put their yurt up themselves and build their own platforms.
+Many of our customers decide to put their yurt up themselves and build their own platforms (see our pitching instructions here).
 We are happy to send a crew to set up your yurt or an expert to guide your own crew.
 Hiring the Colorado Yurt Company for the project, can become cost prohibitive if the yurt site is over five hours from our shop in Montrose, Colorado.
 Have a question?
 Click on the link below for are most frequently asked questions.

 Helpful Yurt Frequently Asked Questions